View MLS Listings of Homes for

 Learn About Port Tobacco, Maryland

-Port Tobacco is a town in located in Charles County.
-It is officially known as Port Tobacco Village.
-Port Tobacco the smallest incorporated town in Maryland.
-It shares a border with the Town of La Plata to the east.
-Located to the north is the community of Pomfret.
-Port Tobacco shares a border with the community of Welcome to the south.
-Located to the east is the community of Ironsides and the community of Indian Head.
-According to the United States Census Bureau, the town has a total area of 0.16 square miles and all of it is land.
+Port Tobacco is a town located in Charles County, MD.
+It is officially known as Port Tobacco Village and is the smallest incorporated town in the state of Maryland.
+The town is located near La Plata to the east.
+Pomfret lies to the north, Welcome to the south, and the communities of Ironsides and Indian Head are located to the east and northeast.
+According to the United States Census Bureau, Port Tobacco has a total area of 0.16 square miles, all of which is land.

-The English adapted the Potapoco name as Port Tobacco.
-Its name also referred to what became the colony’s chief export commodity crop.
-The town grew as it became a major port for the tobacco trade, with exports transported by ocean-going sailing ships.
-During the late 17th century, Port Tobacco became the second-largest river port in Maryland.
+The English adapted the Potapoco name when naming Port Tobacco, a name that also reflected the colony’s chief export crop.
+The town grew rapidly as a major port for the tobacco trade, with exports shipped on ocean-going sailing vessels.
+During the late 17th century, Port Tobacco was the second-largest river port in Maryland.

-Since the late 20th century, the former courthouse from 1819 had been renovated for use as a historical museum.
-In 2007 a consortium started the Port Tobacco Archeology Project.
-It is devoted to revealing the history of Native Americans and colonial Europeans and Africans.
-Because of its unique history, the area is “one of the richest archeological sites in Southern Maryland.”
+Since the late 20th century, the former courthouse built in 1819 has been renovated and now serves as a historical museum.
+In 2007, a consortium launched the Port Tobacco Archaeology Project, which focuses on uncovering the history of Native Americans, colonial Europeans, and Africans in the region.
+Because of its rich and layered past, the area is considered one of the most significant archaeological sites in Southern Maryland.